apft/42_lem-in_tools/README.md

 Takes  the path to your executable file and a map in arguments

 ```
-./checker.sh exec map
+Usage:  ./checker.sh [-h] <lem-in> <map>

+     -h        print this message and exit
-	- exec    path to your executable
+     lem-in    path to your lem-in executable
-	- map     path to a file with the map to use
+     map       map to test
 ```

-If your executable is in the same directory as the script, use a leading "./" before your executable

-`./checker.sh ./lem-in path/to/map`

 Run several checks on your output :